Materialise NV: 2010s

 In 2012, Materialise introduced Streamics to provide traceable quality control to industrial 3D printer users producing end-use parts within regulated industries.

 Materialise went public on June 25, 2014 to enable expansion of its services and software development.
-The same year the company acquired OrthoView, a market leader in orthopaedic digital pre-operative planning software and officially established a new office in China in December with a focus on 3D printing Software and R&D, namely Materialise Shanghai Co.
+The same year the company acquired OrthoView, a market leader in orthopaedic digital pre-operative planning software founded by Adrian Dwyer, John Chambers, and Peter Quinn, and officially established a new office in China in December with a focus on 3D printing Software and R&D, namely Materialise Shanghai Co.
 Ltd.

 In 2016, the company opened a new and dedicated metal production facility in Bremen, Germany.
 Materialise HQ, Leuven, also acquired and started testing the multi jet fusion (MJF) process from HP.
 Production of parts with MJF started in the following year, 2017.

 With the expansion of the AM Metal market, Materialise acquired ACTech in Germany to extend the company's metal capabilities, with a specific emphasis on low-volume production of highly complex metal parts.
 The acquisition also enabled Materialise to develop and improve its software suite for metal 3D printing.